 She plans to continue sharing her knowledge of dance for years to come and gratefully considers every dancer she works with as someone she can learn from.
 She aims to instill confidence, technique and strong work ethic into every student and is very happy to be part of Studio 68!

 Instructor Rachel Minick has always been involved in the local dance community.
 She grew up dancing at Canipe School of Dance and went on to continue her dance training while at Appalachian State University.

 Rachel spent several summers as a cast member at Horn in the West, an outdoor drama presented in Boone, NC.
 For several years, she was the director of DanCIS, a non-profit dance program offered through Communities in Schools.
 Rachel became a certified member of Dance Masters of America in 2017.

 Instructor Catherine Brame began dancing at Canipe School of Dance at the age of three when owner Margie Canipe encouraged her to enroll in a ballet class.
 She continued her dance career at Studio 68, training in ballet, tap, jazz, lyrical, and hip-hop.

 After graduation from Wilkes Central High School, Catherine attended the University of North Carolina at Chapel Hill, where she graduated with degrees in Biology and Sociology.
-Catherine is very happy to be back “home” at Studio 68 and is excited to share her love of dance with young students.
+In 2021, she earned her certification to teach through Dance Masters of America.